“Commercial, direct and frank, not just on the legal analysis, but importantly on strategic issues.” – Legal 500, 2022

 “He thinks around a situation beautifully and comes up with well-crafted arguments and strategies.”
-“He is extremely sound on the law, brilliant on his feet in court and fantastically commercial’ – Legal 500
+“He is extremely sound on the law, brilliant on his feet in court and fantastically commercial.” – Legal 500

 Recognised by the Legal 500 and Chambers & Partners as a Leading Junior in Professional Liability work, Ben acts for and against a wide range of professionals: solicitors, barristers, architects, surveyors, accountants, auditors, brokers, trustees, tax advisers and financial advisers.

 Ben is a co-editor of the Strategy & Tactics chapter of Simpson on Professional Liability.

 Ben is often instructed to represent clients at mediation and to advise on litigation strategy, particularly where the opposing sides appear to have very different views of the merits of their cases.
 Both at trial and beforehand, Ben is particularly adept at identifying and capitalising upon evidential weaknesses in the other party’s case.